Muqeeth194/AI-Agent/README.md

 The assistant operates based on a start, plan, action, observe workflow:

 1. **Start:** Receives the user query and interprets the goal
-2. **Plan:** Develops a step-by-step plan based on available capabilities
+2. **Plan:** Develops a step-by-step plan based on the capabilities and context
 3. **Action:** Executes the planned steps by calling integrated tools
-4. **Observe:** Looks at the results of each action and proceeds accordingly
+4. **Observe:** Reviews the results of each action and adjusts accordingly
 5. **Output:** Delivers the final response or asks clarifying questions if necessary

 ## Available Tools